 The Village Church Hampden, 2018.

-In September 2019, The Village Church will be sending out a team to start a brand new church in the Station North Arts District in Baltimore.
+In 2019, The Village Church sent out a team to start a brand new church in the Station North Arts District in Baltimore.

 There have been a lot of changes over the past century and a half, but despite the varying seasons, we are continuously reminded of the fact that God does not change.
 His heart from the beginning has been to reconcile people to himself and to one another through the power of the gospel, and we look forward to see what God has in store for us in the years to come.
 If you are looking for a church, we invite you to join us!